Just How Receiving Stolen Goods Is Illegal

 Have you ever been offered the sale of goods that were just “found” by the seller?
 Maybe when you asked about the origins of the goods, or how the person came into possession of them, you were answered with a sly smile and told they “fell off the back of a truck”.
 While it might seem like a stroke of luck to be there at the right time in order to take advantage of these “bargain” items—it’s more likely that the law is being broken.
 Many people will be surprised to learn that receiving these types of goods is in fact illegal.

-It seems like a harmless thing, buying some cheap goods that mysteriously turned up.
+It seems like a harmless thing to buy some cheap goods that mysteriously turn up.
 The lawyers opine that after all, you don’t know where they came from, so how can you be culpable if there was any crime committed?
 There are many different aspects to this offence, so there’s no need to become suspicious of every single item that you see for private sale.

 Technically, it is an offence to receive stolen property if you are aware that they were actually stolen.
 There is absolutely no question about what this is, and no grey area to think about.
 If you’d like to get technical and see the actual offence guidelines, taken from the Criminal Code 1899 of Queensland, here they are: